rtruo001/AppleTea/README.md

 ###Server:###

-io.emit() sends from server to all clients, socket.broadcast.emit() sends to all clients as well
+io.emit() sends from server to all clients including the client that accessed the server.

+socket.broadcast.emit() sends to all other clients that isn't the current client accessing the server.

 On client side, have a global variable at the beginning.